rzand-in/alz-notes/README.md

 I granted the new SPN the owner rbac as per instruction but to be able to grant the rbac to the root management group I had to [Elevate access for a Global Administrator](https://learn.microsoft.com/en-gb/azure/role-based-access-control/elevate-access-global-admin?tabs=azure-portal%2Centra-audit-logs#perform-steps-at-root-scope) and log off and logon again the Azure portal.

-I assigned the owner role with "Allow user to assign all roles (highly privileged)" since it was not specified which selection to choose.
+I assigned the owner role with "Allow user to assign all roles (highly privileged)" since the instruction did not specified which selection to choose.

 I am logged on to az cli so I do not need to set the following variables:
 ```